 - Approx. 50g butter

-- 1 cup (approx. 200g) Arborio rice
+- 1 cup approx. 200g Arborio rice

-- chicken stock (about 500ml)
+- 500 ml chicken stock

 - 2 egg yolks

-- 1 bunch of green asparagus
+- 1 bunch of fresh green asparagus trimmed

-- bacon or chicken pieces, if desired
+- bacon or chicken pieces optional

 - Add the stock one ladle at a time.
 When the first ladle goes in, stir well until all the rice has soaked up all the stock.
 Add more stock and stir.
-After that, you can almost ignore the risotto and only stir it occasionally, as you add stock.
+After that, you can almost ignore the risotto and only stir it occasionally, as you add the stock.

 - Whisk the egg yolks in a bowl, add the cream and parmesan and mix together.
 Add salt and black pepper, then the juice from the lemon and mix well.